Sovereignty Symposium XXXVIII Agenda

 Panel A: Bridging Gaps in Indian Country: Law, Policy, and Health Equity

-• Dr. Katrina Walters (National Institutes of Health Tribal Health Research Office)
+Dr. Katrina Walters, National Institutes of Health Tribal Health Research Office

 Panel B: From Vision to Viability: Funding and Financial Strategy in Indian Country

-• Telly Meier (Hobbs, Straus, Dean, & Walker)
+Telly Meier, Partner, Hobbs, Straus, Dean, & Walker

 Panel C: Regulating the Machine: Tribal Nations and Artificial Intelligence